 - In 1970, the couple fled to Bombay, where they welcomed their daughter, Usha Sobhraj.
 Charles wanted to start a new life for his daughter, but he could not leave the path of crime and involved himself in a car theft and smuggling business.
 In 1971, Charles and his wife fled to Kabul, where he began making contacts for gun smuggling.
 He then fled to Rawalpindi, Pakistan, where he is believed to have stolen a car by drugging the driver to death.
 Around this time, he reportedly had a curio shop in Bangkok, which he used to lure his victims and then steal their belongings by drugging them, sometimes to death.

 - In 1973 in Delhi, he was arrested after his unsuccessful attempt at armed robbery at a jewelry store at Hotel Ashoka.
-He was imprisoned and sent to Tihar prison in Mumbai.
+He was imprisoned and sent to Tihar prison in Delhi.
 After a fortnight in prison, he escaped prison after faking appendicitis; his wife helped him in this.

 - He then began robbing the travelers on the hippie trail between Europe and Eastern Asia.
 After he fled to Kabul, he was arrested and kept at an Afghan prison, where he faked appendicitis again and fled.
 This time, he did not take his family along and left them in Kabul.
 His wife, Compagnon, was enraged by his illegal activities and she pledged to never meet him again.
 Charles’ next two years were spent running away from authorities, traveling to Eastern Europe and the Middle East using stolen passports.

 - He was then joined by his brother, Andre, and both of them carried out robberies in Greece and Turkey.
 Andre was arrested in Athens after an identity-switch hoax went awry; Andre was left behind to serve an 18-year prison sentence.